How it works

 }

-- The contents of the error.code
+- The message of the exceptionpermission

 Blocking functions and properties#